 For a free legal consultation with a workers compensation lawyer serving Smyrna, call (404) 888-8888

-Worker’s comp covers any type of injury that was sustained while an employee was performing work duties.
+Workers’ comp covers any type of injury sustained while an employee was performing work duties.
 This includes injuries that occur in the office, at remote job sites, or while running work-related errands.

 Chronic illnesses that develop over time as a result of your work duties will also be covered.
 This includes carpal tunnel syndrome and back injuries that may occur as a result of performing a repeated movement at your job.
 It can also apply to cancers and lung diseases that develop due to chemical exposure.

-Psychological illnesses such as anxiety and depression are not covered unless they are the direct result of an injury that occurred at work.
+Psychological illnesses such as anxiety and depression are not covered unless they directly result from an injury that occurred at work.

 Smyrna Workers Compensation Lawyer Near Me (404) 888-8888

-Worker’s comp is a no-fault system.
-That means that all injuries will be covered no matter who is at fault.
+Workers’ comp is a no-fault system.
+All injuries will be covered no matter who is at fault.
 The only exception is if the injury is due to a willful action made on the part of the employee.

-Employees that were injured in the workplace and file a worker’s comp claim are eligible for the following benefits:
+Employees who were injured in the workplace and file a workers’ comp claim are eligible for the following benefits:

 - Medical Expenses: This includes any doctor’s visits and hospitalizations that are a direct result of your injury, as well as any ongoing care that is required.